 The KNN algorithm is well-known for its simplicity and has several key strengths, including:

-No doubt, KNN is cool, but this algorithm has some limitations.
+No doubt, KNN is explainable, but this algorithm has some limitations.
 It is not the first choice among Machine Learning experts, and the reasons are:

-The dataset used to implement KNN is the famous Iris dataset imported from the Scikit-learndatasets as load_iris.
+We will use the famous Iris dataset here to perform the classification.
+I will be imported from the Scikit-learn datasets using load_iris.
 Other libraries are imported for training, preprocessing, and evaluation.

 import matplotlib.pyplot as plt # update the plot